Internet Explorer

 Internet Explorer (Note: Since versions 10–11) (formerly Microsoft Internet Explorer (Note: In versions 1–6) and Windows Internet Explorer, (Note: In versions 7–9) commonly abbreviated as IE or MSIE) is a retired series of graphical web browsers developed by Microsoft that were used in the Windows line of operating systems.
 While IE has been discontinued on most Windows editions, it remains supported on certain editions of Windows, such as Windows 10 LTSB/LTSC.
 Starting in 1995, it was first released as part of the add-on package Plus! for Windows 95 that year.
 Later versions were available as free downloads or in-service packs and included in the original equipment manufacturer (OEM) service releases of Windows 95 and later versions of Windows.
 Microsoft spent over per year on Internet Explorer in the late 1990s, with over 1,000 people involved in the project by 1999.
-In 2016, Microsoft Edge was released to succeed Internet Explorer 11 as Microsoft's primary web browser.
-New feature development for Internet Explorer was discontinued that same year, and support for the browser officially ended on June 15, 2022, for Windows 10 Semi-Annual Channel (SAC) editions.
+In 2015, Microsoft Edge was released to succeed Internet Explorer 11 as Microsoft's primary web browser.
+New feature development for Internet Explorer was discontinued the following year, and support for the browser officially ended on June 15, 2022, for Windows 10 Semi-Annual Channel (SAC) editions.

-Internet Explorer was once the most widely used web browser, attaining a peak of 95% usage share by 2003.
-It has since fallen out of general use after retirement.
+Although Internet Explorer has fallen out of general use after retirement, it was once the most widely used web browser, attaining a peak of 95% usage share by 2003.
 This came after Microsoft used bundling to win the first browser war against Netscape, which was the dominant browser in the 1990s.
-Its usage share has since declined with the launches of Firefox (2004) and Google Chrome (2008) and with the growing popularity of mobile operating systems such as Android and iOS that do not support Internet Explorer.
+Its usage share declined with the launches of Firefox (2004) and Google Chrome (2008) and with the growing popularity of mobile operating systems such as Android and iOS that do not support Internet Explorer.
 Microsoft Edge, IE's successor, first overtook Internet Explorer in terms of market share in November 2019.
-Versions of Internet Explorer for other operating systems have also been produced, including an Xbox 360 version called Internet Explorer for Xbox and for platforms Microsoft no longer supports: Internet Explorer for Mac and Internet Explorer for UNIX (Solaris and HP-UX), and an embedded OEM version called Pocket Internet Explorer, later rebranded Internet Explorer Mobile, made for Windows CE, Windows Phone, and, previously, based on Internet Explorer 7, for Windows Phone 7.
+Versions of Internet Explorer for other operating systems were also produced, including an Xbox 360 version called Internet Explorer for Xbox and for platforms Microsoft no longer supports: Internet Explorer for Mac and Internet Explorer for UNIX (Solaris and HP-UX), and an embedded OEM version called Pocket Internet Explorer, later rebranded Internet Explorer Mobile, made for Windows CE, Windows Phone, and, previously, based on Internet Explorer 7, for Windows Phone 7.

-The browser has been scrutinized throughout its development for its use of third-party technology (such as the source code of Spyglass Mosaic, used without royalty in early versions) and security and privacy vulnerabilities, and the United States and the European Union have determined that the integration of Internet Explorer with Windows has been to the detriment of fair browser competition.
+The browser was scrutinized throughout its development for its use of third-party technology (such as the source code of Spyglass Mosaic, used without royalty in early versions) and security and privacy vulnerabilities, and the United States and the European Union have determined that the integration of Internet Explorer with Windows has been to the detriment of fair browser competition.